dtrelogan/react-formstate-validation/README.md

 ## validations

-except where starred, a non-string value will fail validation.
+except where starred, anything other than a string will fail validation.

 for details, see the [code](/index.es6). it's very clear i promise.